GrahamDumpleton/wrapt/docs/decorators.rst

 directly because this will fail if those positional arguments were actually passed as keyword arguments, and so were passed in ``kwargs`` with ``args`` being an empty tuple.

+Note that in either case, the argument names used in the decorated function would need to match the names mapped by the wrapper function.
+This is a restriction which would need to be documented for the specific decorator to ensure that users do not use arbitrary argument names which do not match.

 Enabling/Disabling Decorators
 -----------------------------